syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/change-signature-indicator-text.md

 ```

-In the above code, replace "Your Text Here" with the desired text value for the signature indicator.
+In the above code, replace `Your Text Here` with the desired text value for the signature indicator.

 [View Sample in GitHub]()